The power of blogs: 5 reasons why your business needs to be blogging

 3. Know, like, trust

 It’s common knowledge that for someone to decide to work with you there needs to be an element of know, like, trust.
-Blogs are an ideal way to do this.
+Blogs are an ideal way to do this while building your reputation.

 Social media gives people a taste of what you’re like, what you stand for, what you care about.
 But blogs allow you to dive deeper into those topics, to explore things that matter in your industry and showcase your brand more widely.